Developing Motor Skills in Preschool: A Guide to Gross and Fine Motor Skills

 • Perform tasks effortlessly: Muscle movements enable children to perform various tasks like writing, eating, and buttoning shirts.

 • Ignite curiosity through play: Infants and young toddlers use their emerging motor skills to learn about the world by reaching for toys, mouthing and manipulating objects, and shaking, banging, and throwing objects.
-The ability to move supports their cognitive development.
+The ability to move supports their cognitive development

-• Build confidence and independence: The ability to perform tasks without assistance is fulfilling and can boost a child’s confidence and self-esteem.
+• Build confidence and independence: The ability to perform tasks without assistance is fulfilling and can boost a child’s confidence and self-esteem

 • Promote language, cognitive, and sensory development: When children are physically active, moving as they explore and play, they also work on developing cognitive, language, and sensory skills.
 For example, when an infant crawls to pick up a rattle, mouths it and then shakes it, they are using cognitive and sensory skills to develop a plan, explore cause and effect, and gather more information from their senses about the rattle.

-Children will reach fine motor development milestones at different paces, but family and caregivers can support the process.
+Children will reach fine motor development milestones at different paces, but families and educators at your childcare program can support the process.
+Fine motor skills examples include:

 • Writing